What Is Transcranial Magnetic Stimulation? (TMS)

 HIGHLY EFFECTIVE: COMPLETE REMISSION IS COMMON

-Even for the most difficult to treat cases, TMS therapy can work.
-Most patient notice dramatic improvements in their symptoms after about 4 weeks of daily weekday treatments.
 Over 100 clinical research studies have shown that TMS therapy can significantly reduce depression symptoms even for the most severe cases.
-TMS therapy is more effective than medications for depression, and has none of the many negative side effects of antidepressant medications.
+Most patient notice dramatic improvements in their symptoms after about 4 weeks of daily treatments.
+TMS therapy has shown to be more effective than medications for depression, and has very few of the many negative side effects of antidepressant medications.

 CONVENIENT LOCATION IN DEDHAM